synrais/Makita-LXT-Battery-Monitor-Unlocker/FRAME_REFERENCE.md

 ## 15. Outstanding Questions / Future Work

 - **Bytes 8-9 (nybbles 16-19):** Caused FC3 after physical power cycle with wrong values.
-BMS management behaviour not fully confirmed — physical remove/reinsert test (`p` command, 64 cycles) not yet completed.
+BMS management behaviour not fully confirmed — physical remove/reinsert test not yet completed.
 - **BL1840B frames:** No confirmed healthy frames in dataset yet.
 Behaviour of nybble 34 on this model unknown.
 - **Status `A5`:** Seen on dead-cell batteries of both variants.
 Probably fault state rather than variant ID.
 Needs more data.
 - **Vietnam BL1830B/BL1860B:** No frames seen.
 Unknown if `36 B6` extends to these models.